-If the verification process results in a change of a student's financial aid eligibility, College of the Redwoods repackages the student for financial aid based on their new eligibility status and notifies the student with a new award letter via the student's redwoods.edu email account.
+If the verification process results in a change of a student's financial aid eligibility, College of the Redwoods is required to repackage the student for financial aid based on their new eligibility status.
+The Financial Aid Office notifies the student with a new award letter via the student's redwoods.edu email account regarding the change in their eligibility.

-Corrections are made in the Financial Aid System and sent to the Central Processing System (CPS).
-Students are notified of corrections through receipt of an acknowledgment from the CPS.
+Corrections are made in the Financial Aid System and sent to the Central Processing System (CPS) at the Department of Education.
+Students are notified of corrections through receipt of an acknowledgment from CPS.